 START (III) - Use this position only to start the engine.
 The switch returns to ON when you let go of the key.

-You will hear a reminder beeper if you open the driver's door with the key in the LOCK or ACCESSORY position.
+You will hear a reminder beeper if you open either front door with the key in the LOCK or ACCESSORY position.
 Remove the key to turn it off.

 Power Door Locks